The Embarcadero Enhancement Program

 - Economic Recovery: Invest in critical infrastructure to support the renewal and recovery of our City while protecting public health

-- Mobility: Providing physical protection and lengthening the bikeway will make it easier for more people to commute and recreate along the waterfront.
+- Mobility: Providing physical protection and lengthening the bikeway will make it easier to commute and recreate along the waterfront.

 The Waterfront Transportation Framework was developed to guide all transportation efforts on and around The Embarcadero and the surrounding waterfront.
 This informed a phasing strategy for the EEP that is responsive to public comments and current demand to see improvements focused on the highest intensity use areas.
 This strategy also moves more expensive stages to later years when additional funding or development opportunities may be available to support the high capital cost segment.